We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 What is the Victorian Default Offer?

-The Victorian Default Offer (VDO) is an initiative introduced by the Victorian government to help ensure consumers aren't paying too much for their energy bills.
-The energy regulator in Victoria says that it's designed to be a fair price for electricity compared to some of the expensive "standing offers" many Victorians were on previously.
+The Victorian Default Offer (VDO) was introduced by the Victorian government to help ensure consumers aren't paying too much for their energy bills.

-Although the VDO is a fair price, it probably isn't the best price you can get.
-Many market offers available from providers will have rates that are lower than those on the VDO.
+Although the VDO is a fair price, it's unlikely to be the best price you can get.
+Many market offers from providers will have rates lower than the VDO.

 |Energy Retailer||Cheapest Market Offer||Victorian Default Offer||Savings|